tikatoo/irc.js/docs/API.rst

             enableStrictParse: false
         }

-    `secure` (SSL connection) can be a true value or an object (the kind returned by ``crypto.createCredentials()``) specifying the certificate and other details for validation.
-    If you set `selfSigned` to true, it will accept certificates from a non-trusted CA.
-    If you set `certExpired` to true, the bot will accept expired certificates.

     `localAddress` is the address to bind to when connecting.

-    `floodProtection` queues all your messages and slowly transmits them to prevent being kicked for flooding.
-    Alternatively, use `Client.activateFloodProtection()` to activate flood protection after instantiating the client.

-    `floodProtectionDelay` sets the amount of time that the client will wait between sending subsequent messages when `floodProtection` is enabled.

-    `sasl` enables SASL support.
-    You'll also want to set `nick`, `userName`, and `password` for authentication.

-    `stripColors` removes mIRC colors (0x03 followed by one or two ASCII numbers for the foreground and background color), as well as ircII "effect" codes (``0x02`` bold, ``0x1f`` underline, ``0x16`` reverse, ``0x0f`` reset) from the message before parsing it.

-    `messageSplit` will split up large messages sent with the `say` method into multiple messages of lengths shorter than `messageSplit` bytes, attempting to split at whitespace where possible.

-    `encoding` specifies the encoding for the bot to convert messages to.
-    To disable this, leave the value blank or false.
-    Example values are ``UTF-8`` and ``ISO-8859-15``.

     `debug` will output timestamped messages to the console using `util.log` when certain events are fired.
 If this is true, it will override `showErrors`.